Wisenet SKY Cloud VMS User Manual

 The Wisenet SKY Cloud Video Management System (VMS) is a Cloud-based service that replaces traditional digital video recorders (DVRs) and network video recorders (NVRs).
 The system is completely based on a modern redundant Cloud architecture that provides a web-browser-based interface and comprehensive mobile applications for iOS and Android.

-The Wisenet SKY Cloud VMS is utilized for traditional security applications such as securing buildings, properties, apartment complexes, factories, critical infrastructure, police stations, retail stores, and restaurant chains.
+The Wisenet SKY is utilized for traditional security applications such as securing buildings, properties, apartment complexes, factories, critical infrastructure, police stations, retail stores, and restaurant chains.
 However, it is used for many applications related to “business optimization” as well.
 Business optimization is the use of video to make a business or service run better by being more reliable, more efficient, or providing better customer service.
 In retail, this can be applied to perfecting the retail displays, sales process, training of employees, compliance with safety rules, and much more.

-The Wisenet SKY Cloud VMS is built on the Wisenet SKY Video Platform.
-The Wisenet SKY Video Platform provides simple, modern API access to live and recorded video from the cameras, as well as all of the attached data of motion, tags, objects, and activity.
+The Wisenet is built on the Wisenet SKY Video Platform.
+The Wisenet SKY Video Platform provides simple, modern API access to live and from the cameras, as well as all of the attached data of motion, tags, objects, and activity.
 These APIs are used to develop custom user interfaces and analysis applications for safety, motion, and other summary reports.
 The APIs are also used for creating integrations with external systems for monitoring and analysis, as well as development of custom user interfaces both in the mobile and web browser interfaces.

 Who Should Use the Wisenet SKY Cloud VMS?